-In Perre v Apand the plaintiff could do nothing to protect themselves from the economic consequences to them of the defendant’s negligence in sowing a crop which cause the quarantining of the plaintiff’s land.
+In Perre v Apand, a High Court decision, the plaintiffs could do nothing to protect themselves from the economic consequences to them of the defendant’s negligence in sowing a crop that caused the quarantining of the plaintiffs’ land.

 However, in Essanda Finance Corporation Ltd v Peat Marwick Hungerfords, the financer could itself have made more inquiries about the financial position of the company to which it was to lend money, rather than depend on the auditor’s certification of the accounts of the company.